 Xavier Foley is known for communicating his virtuosity and passion for music on the double bass.
 Winner of a prestigious 2018 Avery Fisher Career Grant, he was recently co-commissioned by Carnegie Hall and the Sphinx Organization for a new work entitled For Justice and Peace for Violin, Bass, and String Orchestra, which was recently performed at Carnegie Hall as part of a program designed to promote social justice.
-Eunice Kim & Xavier Foley performed For Justice and Peace with the New West Symphony which is available online now through September 30th (link here) and they’ll give the work with the Stamford Symphony later in the fall.
+In 2021 Eunice Kim & Xavier Foley performed For Justice and Peace with the New West Symphony (Michael Christie conducting) and with Pro Musica in Columbus (David Danzmayr conducting).
+Upcoming performances include the Stamford Symphony (Michael Stern conducting).

 “Foley fit deftly into the music, the bass a bedrock with rich overtones…The bass plays many roles – singer, near comic, supporting actor, star – and Foley used them all.”
 The Philadelphia Inquirer

 A young artist with a unique voice, violinist Eunice Kim has been proclaimed “just superb” by The New York Times and “a born performer” by Epoch Times.
 The Astral Award-winning violinist has been featured soloist with The Philadelphia Orchestra, Louisville Symphony and the St. Paul Chamber Orchestra, among others.